Written and published on 18 February 2020; updated on 12 June 2020

 PUTTING SAVINGS IN BANKS

-If banks, say, take our savings into a savings account or CD, then they are allowed to provide us a low rate of interest, and then they may invest that money in somewhat riskier ways, so as to earn our profit on the money we invest … Did I get that right?
+If banks, say, take our savings into a savings account or CD, they are allowed to provide us a low rate of interest, and then they may invest that money in somewhat riskier ways, so as to earn our profit on the money we invest.

-These days, as I understand it, our bank savings are secured by the SEC or maybe FINRA, up to a certain per-person limit, so that may mitigate the risk of large-scale bank failures … at least, up to a point, I guess.
+These days, as I understand it, our bank savings are secured by the SEC or maybe FINRA, up to a certain per-person limit.
+That may mitigate the risk of large-scale bank failures … at least, up to a point.

 INVESTING IN STOCKS AND BONDS THROUGH A STOCK BROKERAGE FIRM

 Potential of Brokers Skimming Margin Cream

 When we invest our savings in stocks and bonds, say, in a margin account, then it seems to me that the opportunity exists for the stock broker to benefit from our holdings in a way a little reminiscent of banks.
 For instance, might not the stock broker use our margin account to day trade equities or maybe bonds in hopes of skimming some cream off our account, with the client being none the wiser?

 Question: Is This Type of Skimming Maybe Common Practice?
 Is that allowed, on Wall Street?
 Maybe it is common practice amongst stock brokerages, and I am not familiar with the practice?